Role

 - Fostering young people's mental health and wellbeing

-Bahar is an Associate Editor at Acta Psychologica, and regularly conducts peer reviews for scientific journals.
+Bahar is an Associate Editor at Acta Psychologica, and regularly contributes to the broader academic community via peer reviews of journal articles and grants.

 Sponsors and collaborators

-Bahar has received research funding from Laureus Sport for Good Foundation, TORCH Oxford and Simons Foundation Autism Research Initiative.
+Bahar's research has been funded by the Laureus Sport for Good Foundation, Oxford University, Child Mind Institute and Simons Foundation Autism Research Initiative.
 Bahar works extensively with researchers around the globe.
-Some of her most recent collaborators include (in alphabetical order):
+Some of her most recent external collaborators include (in alphabetical order):

 Publications